Polish court ruling undermines Poland's last coal power plant plan

 The plan to build the plant was initially revived by Energa, another state-run energy group, in 2016 in response to a government policy to keep using coal as the basic source of energy over the long term.

-Enea’s shareholders voted in September last year in favour of the company’s joining the project.
+Enea’s shareholders voted in September last year in favor of the company joining the project.
 But the vote was questioned by environmental lawyers ClientEarth, who asked the court to rule Enea shareholders’ decision invalid.